zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-binding-sites-24/index.md

 #### Definition of restraints

 If everything went well, the interface window should have updated itself and it should now show the list of residues for molecules 1 and 2.
-Instead of specifying active and passive residues manually, you supply a HADDOCK restraints TBL file (ambiguous restraints).
-For this click on the "Next" button in the **Input parameters window**.
+Since we are doing ab-initio docking, we do not provide any predefined information, skip this window and click on the "Next" button in the **Input parameters window**.

 * **Step 5:** Turn on random surface restraints.